 A Picture Says A Thousand Words: Take Pictures, Pictures, and More Pictures.

-If you are able to get out of the car safely, and you aren’t in horrible pain, begin taking pictures immediately.
+If you are able to get out of the car safely, and you aren’t in horrible pain, your next step is to begin taking pictures immediately.
 Pictures can convey more information about what you are seeing and feeling than any amount of words could ever do.
 What exactly should you take pictures of?

 - Damage on your car